Generation War: Reception in Germany

 When the series aired in Germany in March 2013, each episode had some 7 million viewers.

 The series was awarded the Deutscher Fernsehpreis 2013 (German Television Award) for the best multi-part television film of 2013.

 The Frankfurter Allgemeine Zeitung wrote that the film would give the remaining survivors of the World War II generation an opportunity to discuss it with their families.
-The film had introduced a new phase in historical films on the Nazi era.
+The film had introduced a new phase in historical films on the Nazi era according to the paper.

 The historian Norbert Frei praised the film for showing, for the first time on German television, an unvarnished portrait of Germany's war against the Soviet Union, including the participation of the Wehrmacht in murdering Jews, the shooting of hostages as reprisals against partisan resistance, and the looting of homes vacated by Jews.
 He wrote that the film did not present idealized one-dimensional figures, but people of broken character who become aware of their shared guilt.

 The film underwent a thorough historical analysis in the book "Der totgeglaubte Held als TV-Event - Eine Studie zum gegenwärtigen Heldenbild in der Trilogie „Unsere Mütter, unsere Väter" (2013) by Julia Meyer.
 The author stressed the danger of the docu-entertainment format of movies that attempt to depict historical events with stories that are in fact purely fictional.
 Meyer emphasized how crucial the creation of the friends‘ characters in the trilogy was for the perception of the historical content, and criticized the movie's denial of the Holocaust through the creation of a Jewish protagonist who survived the war through switching sides and becoming a traitor to his heroic and self-sacrificing friends.